-In order to support Caltrans District 4 in successfully programming ITIP projects in the Bay Area, MTC worked with the CMAs and District to formulate four guiding principles for prioritizing ITIP projects.
+In order to support Caltrans District 4 in successfully programming ITIP projects in the Bay Area, MTC worked with the CTAs and District to formulate four guiding principles for prioritizing ITIP projects.
 The principles are:

-- Support high cost-benefit ratio projects on the State Highway System (such as Freeway Performance Initiative (FPI) type projects) - Support High-Occupancy Vehicle (HOV) lane gap closures, with emphasis on those that support the Regional Express Lane Network. - Support high speed rail early investments and intercity/commuter rail - Support future goods movement and trade corridors
+- Support high cost-benefit ratio projects on the State Highway System - Support High-Occupancy Vehicle (HOV) lane gap closures, with emphasis on those that support the Regional Express Lane Network. - Support high speed rail early investments and intercity/commuter rail

+• Support future goods movement and trade corridors

-These principles are consistent with Plan Bay Area assumptions.
-MTC supported these principles in a comment letter to Caltrans regarding the 2015 Interregional Transportation Strategic Plan (ITSP), which was adopted in August.
-Since there is no new programming capacity in the 2016 STIP, the region will continue to work with Caltrans on programming opportunities in future ITIP cycles.
+These principles are consistent with Plan Bay Area 2040 assumptions.
+MTC supported these principles in a comment letter to Caltrans regarding the 2015 Interregional Transportation Strategic Plan (ITSP).

-MTC Resolution No. 3866 Compliance - Transit Coordination Implementation Plan On February 24, 2010, MTC approved Resolution No. 3866, which documents coordination requirements for Bay Area transit operators to improve the transit customer experience when transferring between transit operators and in support of regional transit projects.
+MTC Resolution No. 3866 Compliance - Transit Coordination Implementation Plan

+On February 24, 2010, MTC approved Resolution No. 3866, which documents coordination requirements for Bay Area transit operators to improve the transit customer experience when transferring between transit operators and in support of regional transit projects.
 If a transit operator fails to comply with Res.
 3866 requirements, MTC may withhold, restrict or reprogram funds or allocations.
 Res.
 3866 supersedes MTC's earlier coordination plan, Res.
 3055.

 One goal in establishing Res.
 3866 was to incorporate detailed project information through reference rather than directly in the resolution in order to facilitate future updates of project-specific requirements.
-For this reason, some documents are referenced in Res.
-3866 and available for download at http://www.mtc.ca.gov/planning/tcip.
 Transit operators must comply with these more detailed documents in order to comply with Res.
 3866.
 MTC may periodically update these documents in consultation with transit agencies.